saint11/DeadWeight/source/dungeon/dungeon_level_2.md

 ## 13 Cave Antechamber
 The [goblin matriarch]{.m} is locked in here, siting in the corner, her fungus now partially attached to the wall.
 Two [gremlins]{.m} are carrying pieces of corpses to downstairs and running back up, with a terrified look on their faces.

+- If the adventurers free the matriarch they will be **very confused** and a bit jumpy, they don't really know how to react to human kindness.
+The matriarch will give the adventurers a dry piece of her fungus, with a strange symbol.
+The symbol is a "friendship symbol" for goblins.
+Showing it to any goblin will usually cause them to leave the adventurers alone, a big group of goblins will take the symbol before leaving, though.

+Going downstairs will lead to the [primordial cave](./dungeon_level_3.html)

 ## 14 Achereon Zul's Vault
 Acheron Zul's rotting corpse walking in circle in his sealed vault, with a silver dagger stuck to his back.
 Most of his clothes have rotten and fallen to the ground and he's mostly naked.
 The ground has a small depression in the shape of a circle, where he must have walked wall these years.

+Acheron Zul is under a backfired necromantic spell, and will only walk in circles forever.
+If attacked or held, it will not fight back.
+His corpse has no special power or anything, though, the *soothsayer* had it wrong, since the real cause of the curse are the *weavers* downstairs.

+Returning the corpse to **Trinta** will give the **adventurers** the bounty of 80 silver coins.
+The soothsayer will perform a very dramatic ritual in the middle of the city with the corpse.
+    - If the weavers are still alive when the corpse is returned, the curse won't be lifted, and the soothsayer will be hanged next night.
+The lord will then come to the adventurers with his guards and order them to get back there and finish the job.
+Killing the weavers and lifting the curse will give the **adventurers** another 40 silver bounty.
+    - If the weavers are dead, the soothsayer will claim that the curse is gone because of his ritual.
+And a small parade in the honor of the **soothsayer** will be held.